gedw99/sc-gio/README.md

 It allows Single Sourcing in that you can use just the Deck source to output all the Rendering targets at once.

+## Dependencies

-We are grateful for the excellent go-app ( https://go-app.dev ) that allows building high quality GUI.
+The go-app  project( https://go-app.dev ) that allows building high quality GUI.

+The Deck project ( https://github.com/ajstarks/deck)  that allows GUI to be described in sch as way as to support different rendering targets.

+The GIO pluigns ( https://github.com/gioui-plugins/gio-plugins ) that provide the needed OS level GUI integrations.